Make your own free website on Tripod.com

 by David M. Buss

-David Buss’ work is a textbook, but it reads like a fun, mass-market science book.
-He summarizes much research.
-One study suggests the pairing of a “high-dominant woman” and a “low-dominant man” in a task requiring a leader produces intriguing results.
+David Buss’ work is a textbook, but reads like a fun, mass-market book. summarizing much research: One study suggests intriquing results from the pairing of a high-dominant woman and a low-dominant man in a task requiring a leader.
 The low-dominant man gets chosen leader 80 percent of the time, yet the high dominant woman makes the final decision on who becomes leader 91 percent of the time.
-When pairing a high-dominant man and a low-dominant woman, the high-dominant man, not surprisingly, is selected leader 90 percent of the time.
+When pairing a high-dominant man and a low-dominant woman, the high-dominant man, not surprisingly becomes leader 90 percent of the time.

-The best time to discover whether friends are true or fair-weather is during critical difficulties--fighting off a lion together, foraging for food during a famine--but modern living provides few of these critical events.
+The best time to discover whether friends are true or fair-weather is during critical difficulties—fighting off a lion together, foraging for food during a famine—but modern living provides few of these critical events.
 Some alienation in the modern world results because many modern interactions are glib reciprocations or cheatings.
-Immediate repayment of a favor to a friend indicates lack of friendship.
+Immediate repayment of a favor to a friend indicates lack of close friendship.
 Surprise favors given with affection indicate greater friendship.

 Human fears and preferences have strong evolutionary influences.
-We are predisposed to prefer natural settings that are neither too open nor too thick—settings that have multiple escape routes and easy to climb trees.
+We prefer nature settings neither too open nor too thick—settings having multiple escape routes and easy to climb trees.
 Men and boys build coalitions.
 We innately fear snakes, spiders, heights, crowds, separation, and strangers, not electrical outlets.
 Fear of electrical outlets depends on learning.
-We overgeneralize threats because of the huge negative expected value of many threats--better to protect yourself from an imaginary threat 99 times and stop a legitimate threat once than to lack caution 100 times and end up dead the one time the threat was real.
+We overgeneralize some threats because of the huge negative expected value of many threats--better to protect yourself from an imaginary threat 99 times and stop a legitimate threat once than to lack caution 100 times and end up dead the one time the threat was real.

 Men become promiscuous partly because many women give them the opportunity.
 Some members of both genders pursue short-term mating and some members of both engage in long-term mating.
 When it comes to sex with strangers, men and women differ.
-Research suggests zero percent of women will agree to sex with an attractive stranger they just met.
-Seventy-five percent of men, however, will agree.
+Research suggests zero percent of women agree to sex with an attractive stranger they just met.
+Butt seventy-five percent of men agree.

-Buss writes that though short-term mating strategies often harm women and children, they often spread genes.
-A credible threat of revenge can keep a man from cheating.
-It can be a way of trading up and gaining resources.
-Passing promiscuous maternal genes to a promiscuous son is a plausible evolutionary explanation.
-Evolutionary psychologists rarely hesitate to deliver brutal facts.
+Buss writes that though short-term mating "strategies" often harm women and children and many others, those practices often spread genes.
+A credible threat of retribution can keep a man or woman from cheating.
+Occasionaly, cheating can be a way of trading up and gaining resources.
+Passing promiscuous maternal genes to a promiscuous son is a plausible evolutionary practice to spread genes.
+Evolutionary psychologists seldom hesitate to deliver brutal facts.
 Within the Ache Indian tribe, for example, young and disabled children are murdered if their father dies.

 Other research indicates that when the computerized mean faces of men and women are "feminized"—fuller lips, thinner jaws, smaller noses, shorter jaws—they are judged more attractive by both men and women.
 A computer assembled mean white man’s face looks like an ordinary guy with high symmetry.
 Feminizing that face turns it into a Donny Osmond lookalike.

 The “averageness” may not be what causes attraction.
 Evolution may produce somewhat bell shaped curves around what is more attractive.
 Throwing the members of a bell shaped curve into a computer produces a mean near the peak of the curve.
-Other factors to consider: The more attractive feminized face may be less common because the more masculinized face conveys power, which carries weight with many individuals in their mate choices.
-They may prefer a more power projection and less beauty.
+Other factors to consider: The more attractive feminized face may be sometimes undesired because the more masculinized face conveys power, which carries more weight with some individuals in their mate choices.

 Other intriguing claims:

-· Helping actions increase status, provided one is not a sucker.
+· Helping actions increase status, provided an individual is not being taken advantage of..

 · The testosterone levels of tennis players double prior to matches.
 Afterward, winners’ levels stay high.
-Losers’ levels plummet.
+Testosterone plummits in players suffering a loss.

 · Porn and prostitution reduce the resources and bargaining power of non-sex worker women.